Sherlock V2

 • Judge issues to the best of their abilities in a fair manner.

-• Lead the judging through all the phases and achieve the two-week timeline goal to announce initial results.
+• Lead the judging through all the phases and achieve the best possible timeline goal to announce preliminary results.

 • Must communicate effectively with all parties involved